 In case you were wondering, this is how I’m voting in the upcoming election.
-I’ve left out state and national races, partly because they’re largely not competitive but mostly because I’m writing in Bernie Sanders for President and I’m not about to suggest that others do the same.
+I’ve left out state and national races, partly because they’re largely not competitive but mostly because you all know who you’re voting for.
 So here’s where I stand:

 Mayor: Sarah Iannarone